🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 21. Floating Garden Deck

-Combining greenery with geometry, the floating garden deck integrates raised plant zones around the Jacuzzi.
+Combining greenery with geometry, the floating garden deck weaves raised plant zones around the jacuzzi.
 The layered design feels both natural and modern.

 Decorating Details

-This setup is perfect for anyone who wants softness and depth while keeping a strict modern aesthetic.
+This setup is perfect if you want softness and depth while keeping a strict modern aesthetic.
+For more of this clean-lined garden styling, browse these sleek modern garden decor ideas.

 22. Retractable Shading System